dguzenko/newdocs/docs/zoocart.md

 -------

 * **Default Country** - Allows to set default country (Uses in shipping and billing plugins).
-* **Show terms and conditions** - If set to “Yes”, the Terms Agreement checkbox will be displayed on the checkut page.
+* **Show terms and conditions** - If set to “Yes”, the Terms Agreement checkbox will be displayed on the checkout page.
 * **Terms and condition URL** - Allows to specify the “Terms and Conditions” page URL.

 Currencies